oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-bid-strategy-for-your-google-ads/rule.md

 Want to increase the visibility of your website?
 Choose one from above and follow up to it:

 - **Target Search Page Location** – This is an automated bidding strategy that automatically sets your bids to help increase the chances of your ad appearing at the top of the search page or at least on the first-page search results.
 If you are focusing on your branding, this is perfect for your business.
-- **Target Outranking Share** – Another good bidding strategy for branding, this is also an automated bid strategy that lets you choose a domain you want to outrank.​
+- **Target Outranking Share** – Another good bidding strategy for branding, this is also an automated bid strategy that lets you choose a domain you want to outrank.
 - **Cost-per-thousand-impression (CPM)** – Using this strategy is perfect for YouTube or Google Display Network.
 You only pay based on the number of impressions your ad is shown in between the videos.
 - **Cost-per-thousand viewable impression (vCPM)** – This is a manual bidding strategy where you set the highest amount you want to pay for each 1,000 viewable ad impressions take place.